tremor-rs/tremor-www-docs/docs/overview.md

 which philosophy results in less pager duty!

 Although the contraflow mechanism _may_ seem complex, its far simpler than back-pressure handling by almost all other reasonable mechanisms and with far fewer negative side-effects and tradeoffs.

+## Guaranteed delivery

+Tremor supports guaranteed delivery as long as both onramps and offramps support it.
+Alternatively, the [qos::wal](artefacts/operators.md#qos::wal) can be used to introduce a layer of Guaranteed delivery for onramps that do not support it naturally.

+The basic concept is that each event has a monotonically growing ID, once this ID is acknowledged as delivered all events with the provided ID or a lower Id are considered delivered.
+If an ID is marked as failed to deliver all events up until this ID will be replayed.

 ## Runtime facilities